SAP-samples/teched2023-DA271/exercises/ex0/README.md

 -   To inspect all entities, select each one and inspect the View Properties panel on the right side of the screen.
 This gives details on their properties like semantic usage, columns, measures & attributes (only for 4VF_SalesOrderItems), semantic types as well as associations (also visible in the ER model itself).
 You can also preview the data of an entity by clicking on the entity and clicking on the **Preview Data**![](media/4607e716afa73a5ce285b733d94c935d.png) button.

 - You can also view the impact & lineage graph of an entity by clicking on the **Impact and Lineage Analysis** ![](media/a727dcc612e497793134b01f08c97a17.png) button.
 Note that the subsequent popup makes a differentiation between data lineage and dependency lineage (cp.
 [SAP Help Documentation](https://help.sap.com/docs/SAP_DATASPHERE/c8a54ee704e94e15926551293243fd1d/9da4892cb0e4427ab80ad8d89e6676b8.html#loio9da4892cb0e4427ab80ad8d89e6676b8__section_dependency_analysis)).

+## Steps in all other SAP Datasphere systems
+You can

 ## Summary